Giorgio La Malfa: Biography

 On 8 June 2011 he was expelled from PRI by the party's college of arbitrators, for having voted against the Berlusconi Cabinet on 14 December 2010.
 He was readmitted into the party in March 2019.

+In 2015, he was a Visiting Fellow at Nuffield College, Oxford.
+Since 2018, he has been the president of the Ugo La Malfa Foundation.
+He regularly writes for Il Mattino and Quotidiano Nazionale.
+He also contributes to Aspenia, the italian magazine of the Aspen Institute.